szx0112/Co-optimalCoveragePathPlanner/README.md

 # Libraries
 1. Numpy
-2. Pymp
+2. LKH-TSP
-3.
+3. VTK
-4. LKH-TSP
+4. ...
-Code was originally developed in Ubuntu 16.04, tested in 18.04.
+Code was originally developed in Ubuntu 16.04 python 3.4, tested in 20.04 python 3.7.

 # Models
-Three simulation models used in the paper can be found /models folder
+Four models can be found /meshes folder, including three models used in SIP and the paper

+# Parameters
+Parameters are stored in param.py

+# How to run
+Select the model/parameters in param.py and go to the main.py

-#
+# TO DO
+OBBTree collision detection
+RRT
+Quality Evaluation